-These baked paleo chicken tenders are made with organic chicken, almond meal, shredded coconut and a blend of spices.
-They’re absolutely delicious high in protein, low carb and whole30 approved.
+These baked chicken tenders are made with chicken, almond meal, shredded coconut and a blend of spices.
+They’re absolutely delicious, gluten-free and low carb.

 That evening I decided to get the Sides Matter with root vegetable mash, roasted cauliflower and roasted sweet potatoes along with a few baked chicken tenders.
 The chicken tenders were from the prepared food section so they were served cold, but they were still crazy good.

 Once home I had a craving for the chicken tenders and since Richmond doesn’t have a Hu Kitchen (yet!)
 I decided to make my own homemade version.